Ternovka, Ternovsky District, Voronezh Oblast: History

 Ternovka was founded in 1730 by free peasants, called themselves free farmers.
 Landowner Major Nikita Vasilyevich Novosiltsov with a group of his serfs settled next to them and built a manor house.

 According to the "revision tales" of 1763, the population of Ternovka was 150 people.
 In 1766 Novosiltsov died, his estate went to numerous heirs.
 After that, “revision tales” named two Panovs, two Kondourovs, Okorokov and Tsyplyatev among the owners of serfs.

 In the "revision tales" of the Borisoglebsky district of 1782, it is indicated that the village along the banks of the Ternovka River and the pond has a wooden church, a smithy and a mill.
-In addition to the serfs, there are also “free agriculturalists” of 47 households (430 inhabitants) living here.
+In addition to the serfs, there are also “free ploughmen” of 47 households (430 inhabitants) living here.